mattvenn/piffin/reaction_timer/lesson-1.md

 Students will learn:

-* will learn what the Pi is,
+* What the Pi is,
-* what the various sockets are for,
+* What the various sockets are for,
-* how to set up and take apart the Pi,
+* How to set up and take apart the Pi,
-* how to get an SD card ready to use.
+* How to get an SD card ready to use.

 # Resources